LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog-promise.md

 />
 <MazDialogPromise identifier="two">
   <template #title>
-    Really delete this user ?
+    Do you really want to delete this user ?
   </template>
   <template #default>
-    Are you really really sure to delete this user ?
+    Are you really sure you want to delete this user ?
   </template>
 </MazDialogPromise>